slcorp/RTView-Cumulocity/README.md

 Click on the green magnifying glass icon next to the CUM-IOT-DATA entry.
 This will invoke the RTView DataServer - Cache Tables dialog.
 Verify that you see "Connected" under Connection Status.
-Verify that you see CUM-IoTCache in the CacheTable.
+Verify that you see CumDevice and other similar cache tables in the Cache Table display.
 Close the dialog.
 ```
 * Import the sample displays: